-Interview with Swedish writer Henning Mankell about his passion for theater.
-Mankell talks about the privilege of working with another dimension of the word in the space of the theater.
+Interview with Swedish writer Henning Mankell (1948-2015) about his passion for theatre.
+Mankell talks about the privilege of working with another dimension of the word in the space of the theatre.

-When September 11 happened Patti Smith discovered how much she missed Andy Warhol, the only artist who would have known how to respond, she says.
+When September 11 happened Patti Smith discovered how much she missed Andy Warhol - the only artist who would have known how to respond.

 Interview with Jeffrey Eugenides, who finds it much harder to write short stories than long novels.
 Also he reflects upon the different expectations towards intellectuals in Europe and the United States.

-Impressions from Louisiana Channel which produces videos on the arts featuring interviews, reports, etc. with artists.
+Impressions from Louisiana Channel which produces videos on the arts featuring the artists.